georgeflanagin/undeux2/README.md

 `--just-do-it`
     Accept all defaults, and run the program.

-`--link-dir`
-    If this switch is present, the directory that is associated with `--output` will contain a directory named 'links' that will have symbolic links to all the duplicate files.
-This feature is for convenience in their removal.

 `--nice {int}`
     Keep in mind a terabyte of disc could hold one million files at one megabyte each.
 You should be nice, and frankly, the program may run faster in nice mode.
 The default value is 20, which on Linux is as nice as you can be.

-`--output {directory-name}`
-    This is the directory where names of possibly dup files will be placed.
-The default is a directory named 'undeuxs' in the user's home directory, so `~/undeuxs` on Linux and UNIX, and `C:\undeuxs` on Windows.
-If the directory does not exist, undeux will attempt to create it.

-    This directory is *never* examined for duplicate files, or more correctly, any file in it is assumed to be unique and worth keeping.

 `--quiet`
     I know what I am doing.
 Just let me know when you are finished.